Bhagavad-gītā As It Is

 In 700 concise verses, the Bhagavad-gītā distills India’s yoga philosophy and presents universal truths as relevant today as when the Gītā was first spoken over five thousand years ago.

-The Bhagavad-gītā is a conversation between God in the form of Kṛṣṇa, and His warrior friend Arjuna, as Arjuna decides whether he will fight his cousins to regain a kingdom – thereby sufferinng the loss of many loved ones due to the war.
+The Bhagavad-gītā is a conversation between God in the form of Kṛṣṇa and His warrior friend Arjuna as Arjuna decides whether he will fight his cousins to regain a kingdom – and suffer the loss of many loved ones during the war.
 Kṛṣṇa uses Arjuna’s dilemma to help Him walk the yoga path from material perplexity to spiritual enlightenment.

-A. C. Bhaktivedanta Swami’s straightforward approach and loyalty to the intended meaning of Kṛṣṇa’s words has made Bhagavad-gītā As It Is the most widely read edition of the Bhagavad-gītā in the world, with 28 million copies in print in over sixty languages.
+A. C. Bhaktivedanta Swami’s straightforward approach and loyalty to the intended meaning of Kṛṣṇa’s words has made Bhagavad-gītā As It Is the most widely read edition of the Bhagavad-gītā in the world, with sixteen million copies in print in sixty languages.